Despite being my greatest passion, sometimes I’m amazed by the way writing can be one of the loneliest things in the world.

 They also add the joy back into writing.
 On the days I want to give up, or the days I’m not sure if something is working, having writer friends I can brainstorm and sprint with makes the process so much more enjoyable.
 It helps act as a reminder as to why I fell in love with writing in the story place—because I’m a storyteller, and sharing those stories with has always been my greatest source of joy.
 Sometimes when I’m panicking over whether I’ll find an agent or sell another short story, I forget that joy.
 And my writer friends remind me of it.

-And then, as icing on the cake, yesterday I got to meet them. (lksjdlkasjdklasjdlkajsdj!!!!!)
+And then, as icing on the cake, yesterday I got to meet two of them. (lksjdlkasjdklasjdlkajsdj!!!!!)

 I think most people that meet online friends for the first time will have a tiny bit of nerves, but those nerves melted away almost immediately upon meeting these two amazing (and slightly bananas) writers that I adore.
 It was like puzzle pieces clicking into pace.
 Twenty minutes into brunch I was furiously texting my boyfriend in all caps as my little introvert heart was just crying out with joy while I screamed, THEY’RE GREAT.
 THEY’RE REAL!!
 OMG.
 THEY’RE GREAT.
 SASKLDJALKSJDLKAS.